petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

-Automation presents a huge potential for increasing the pace (and fun) of scientific discovery, but the cost of single button reproducibility is still too high for most researchers.
+Automation presents a huge potential for increasing the pace (and fun) of scientific discovery, but the cost of single button reproducibility---the standard we should strive for---is still too high for most researchers.
 Many simply don't have the time or desire to become de facto software engineers, and that's okay.